unimelb/unimelb-design-system/assets/targets/components/people/07-profile-header-with-non-square-photo.md

-### Non-square photo
+### Non-square photo and fallback avatar
-If the profile photo is not scare, use a background image:
+If the profile photo is not scare, use a **background image**.
+With this technique, a **fallback avatar** is shown if the profile photo fails to load.

 ```html
 ...